 - Child psychiatrist (also called pediatric psychiatrist): is a medical doctor with advanced training in preventing, diagnosing, and treating mental illness.
 In addition to psychotherapy, a child psychiatrist may prescribe medication therapy when necessary.

 - Neuropsychologists: are mental health professionals with a doctorate degree, specializing in studying how the brain affects your child’s action and thought.

 - Advanced nurse practitioners (ARNP): nurses with specialized training in the therapy and medication management of children and teens with mental health issues.

-When your child is referred to our pediatric psychology and psychiatry team we’ll gather information from a comprehensive assessment, similar to an interview with you and your child.
+When your child is referred to our pediatric psychology and psychiatry team for outpatient services, we’ll gather information from a comprehensive assessment, similar to an interview with you and your child.
 This information helps a pediatric psychiatrist or psychologist caring for your child understand the issues your child is experiencing, and to make an accurate diagnosis.
 From this information, we’ll develop a treatment plan for your child.

 The treatment plan considers a number of factors, including: